Moduli stacks of Higgs bundles on stable curves: On the relative logarithmic Dolbeault moduli over Mgbar

 Therefore, we conclude that the natural map between the two log-tangent complexes ( and the map between log-cotangent complexes) is an isomorphism.
-Using the distinguished triangle of log-cotangent complexes of a map, we have the following traingles.
+We have the following distinguished triangles of log-cotangent complexes